\"Writing.Com

 “Do you think I’ve forgotten that you committed genocide?
 I’m not fooled by anything you say!
 You’re insane if you think I’m going to help you!
 You’re my fellow Terran, and you betrayed me!
 I’ll be damned if I let that happen again!”

 “It is the Quorilaxians who have betrayed us both.
-It is they who long ago instigated the aggression against us, when we committed the double sin of refusing to submit to their demands, and then humiliating them in defeat when they tried to force them upon us anyway!”
+They are the ones who long ago instigated the aggression against us, when we committed the double sin of refusing to submit to their demands, and then humiliating them in defeat when they tried to force them upon us anyway!
+You can make anyone look like the villain if you selectively choose when history begins and ignore all the inconvenient parts.”

 “The destruction of Earth was in everyone’s best interest…including Humanity’s.”